 MILWAUKEE BOASTS GROWTH IN TOURISM NUMBERS

-Economic impact of tourism felt in jobs, income, business sales
+Economic impact of tourism seen in jobs, income, business sales

-MILWAUKEE, WI - (May 4, 2018) – VISIT Milwaukee today released final data from the Wisconsin Department of Tourism indicating strong growth in the tourism market for 2017.
-The data continues to show that Milwaukee is the state’s largest tourism market, accounting for 20 percent of total tourism economic impact to the state.
+MILWAUKEE, WI (May 6, 2019) – VISIT Milwaukee today released final data from the Wisconsin Department of Tourism indicating strong growth in the tourism market for 2018.
+The data continues to show that the Greater Milwaukee area is the state’s largest tourism market, accounting for 26 percent of total tourism economic impact to the state.

 In Milwaukee County:

-VISIT Milwaukee will share this information along with its annual report at its annual meeting on Wednesday, May 14 at the Wisconsin Center.
+VISIT Milwaukee will share this information along with its annual report at its annual meeting on Tuesday, May 14 at the Italian Community Center.

 About VISIT Milwaukee

-VISIT Milwaukee is the Greater Milwaukee area’s convention & visitors bureau, marketing the d estination as a top choice for business, convention, and leisure travel to national and international visitors to increase the economic impact of tourism in the region.
-Each year, tourism supports over 50,000 full-time jobs and brings in over $5 billion to the community.
-VISIT Milwaukee has over 680 members, including hotels/motels, restaurants, attractions, services and area businesses.
-The City of Wauwatosa, Potawatomi Hotel & Casino and the Wisconsin Center District are strategic partners with VISIT Milwaukee, providing funding support for conventions and tourism programs.
+VISIT Milwaukee is the Greater Milwaukee area’s convention & visitors bureau, marketing the destination as a top choice for business, convention, and leisure travel to national and international visitors to increase the economic impact of tourism in the region.
+Each year, tourism supports over 52,000 full-time jobs and brings in over $5.7 billion to the community.
+VISIT Milwaukee has over 700 members, including hotels/motels, restaurants, attractions, services and area businesses.
+The Wisconsin Center District, City of Wauwatosa, and Potawatomi Hotel & Casino are strategic partners with VISIT Milwaukee, providing funding support for conventions and tourism programs.
 For more information call 1-800-554-1448 or visit www.visitmilwaukee.org.